-Like many hikes, Dante’s Walk is liberally sprinkled with places to eat, drink and sleep; show your Wayfarer’s Credential for a discount.
+Like most hikes, Dante’s Walk is liberally sprinkled with places to eat, drink and sleep; show your Wayfarer’s Credential for a discount.
 Demand is high, and supply is limited, so book well in advance.

 Services and practical information

 The 235-mile route has 20 stages and is well signposted throughout.
-The official website has all the information you need about where to break your journey and how to get the guide map and the Credential, which entitles you to a special discount on your overnight accommodation.
+The official website has all the information you need about where to break your journey and how to get the guide map and the Wayfarer’s Credential, which entitles you to a special discount on your overnight accommodation.